izertis/identfy-entity-service/README.md

 The execution of the service can be done through docker or through its direct execution.

+### Minimun ENV Configuration

+The minimun set of variables needed in order to execute the service are the following ones:
+- **BACKEND_URL**: URL of the Identfy BackOffice component.
+- **BACKEND_USER**: Username used by the service to authenticate with the BackOffice component.
+- **BACKEND_PASS**: Password used by the service to authenticate with the BackOffice component.
+- **NODE_CONFIG_DIR**: Path to the configuration files of this component (e.g., deploy/config).
+- **NODE_ENV**: Name of the specific configuration file to load from the configuration path, e.g., "local" to load the `local.yaml` file.

-### Execution itself
+### Node Execution

-Node version 16 is required to operate the service.
+Node version 22 is required to operate the service.

 Clone the repository and install the dependencies with: